apache/couchdb-documentation/src/setup/cluster.rst

 .. _cookie: http://erlang.org/doc/reference_manual/distributed.html

-Every Erlang application running on that machine (such as CouchDB) then uses automatically assigned ports for communciation with other nodes.
+Every Erlang application running on that machine (such as CouchDB) then uses automatically assigned ports for communication with other nodes.
 Yes, this means random ports.
 This will obviously not work with a firewall, but it is possible to force an Erlang application to use a specific port range.